 - Glass Jar with Lid – Keep you new gluten-free taco seasoning fresh by storing it in an airtight jar.
 These do the job nicely, and are easy to clean once you’ve used all your spice mix.

 Gluten-Free Keto Low Carb Taco Seasoning Recipe

-An easy 5-minute recipe for how to make homemade gluten-free taco seasoning mix!
-This natural, keto low carb taco seasoning recipe uses simple ingredients you can find at any store.
+An easy 5-minute recipe for how to make homemade DIY taco seasoning mix!
+This taco seasoning recipe uses simple ingredients from your pantry.

 Serving size: 1/2 tbsp

 - Recipe makes approximately 6 tbsp total.
 Use 2 tbsp per 1 lb meat, with no additional salt - more details in the post above.
 Serving size is for enough seasoning for 1/4 lb of meat, which would be 1/2 tbsp seasoning.